 For Rocket League, there are similar points to keep in mind when it comes to the Rocket League Controls and also the Rocket League Camera Settings.
 This sounds strange but having the right ones are beneficial to the game.

 What are Rocket League Controls and Camera Settings?

 These are exactly how they sound.
-Rocket League Controls are the controls used to play the game and the commands assigned to the buttons or keys.
+Rocket League Controls are the controls used to play the game and the commands buttigned to the buttons or keys.

 While the Camera Settings targets how you move the camera to look around the arena.
 Individually they might not sound too important but combined these settings can improve how the game feels to play.

 How can Rocket League Camera Settings make you better?

 Customizing your Camera Settings gives you the ability to move the camera much faster or slower along with adjustments to the camera angles and the height above the car.